 He is also on the Expert Advisory Group for the Coalition of Asia Pacific Tobacco Harm Reduction Association (CAPHRA) and is an honorary mentor for the Tobacco Harm Reduction Scholarship Program, under the auspices of Knowledge Action Change, UK.

-He is a reviewer for a range of peer-reviewed medical journals such as the British Medical JournalDrug and Alcohol ReviewHarm Reduction JournalMedicineToday and the prestigious Cochrane Tobacco Group.
+He has been a reviewer for a range of peer-reviewed medical journals such as the British Medical JournalDrug and Alcohol ReviewHarm Reduction JournalMedicineToday and the prestigious Cochrane Tobacco Group.

 For 16 years, he was the editor of Your Health newsletter, a health education newsletter distributed by over 1,600 Australian GPs to their patients.